folguinch/bash_scripts/README.md

 Write and manage notes from the command line.
 Useful for keeping a record of useful commands as well as general note taking in text format.

+At the moment it assumes that a *Notes* directory exists in the user home.

 For help:
 ```
 notes.sh -h